Things To Do

 Only 8 miles away from Keystone, take a right on Hwy 6 to get to A-Basin.
 Pass through Keystone and up the hill towards Loveland Pass.
-Arapahoe Basin will be on the right.
-A-Basin mostly offers Winter activities.
-Being the highest in altitude of all Colorado resorts, they have the ability to stay open later in the year than any other resort.
-Depending on snowfall amounts, they’ve been known to close in July and re-open in October!
+Arapahoe Basin will be on the right in 4 miles.
+A-Basin offers mostly winter activities.
+Being the highest in altitude of all Colorado resorts, they have the ability to stay open later in the year than any other ski resort.
+Depending on snowfall amounts, they’ve been known to close in July and reopen in October!
 Arapahoe Basin offers excellent advanced skiing and smaller crowds than bigger resorts.

 Only 13 miles away from Keystone, Breckenridge Resort is another popular Colorado destination.
 Go to Swan Mountain Road and turn left.
 The road will wind it’s way over Swan Mountain, and intersect Hwy 9.
 Turn left onto Hwy 9 and head into town.
 Breckenridge offers both summer and winter activities that include skiing, snowboarding, sledding hill, ice skating, snowshoeing, snowmobile riding, Snow Cat skiing, golfing, swimming, hiking, downhill and cross country mountain biking, gondola rides, festivals, and dining.
 There are festivals and events scheduled for many weekends in the summer and winter months.